schen0x/kirbi2hashcat/README.md

 # kirbi2hashcat

-1. The repo explains the "ASN.1" codec of the Kerberos protocol
+1. The repo explains the "ASN.1" codec of the Kerberos protocol, with reference to the respective RFCs.
 2. The script decode binary Kerberos TGS tickets (.kirbi, KRB-CRED) to hashcat recognizable format.
-A kerberoasting toolkit for research purpose.
-Support etype 17, 18, 23
+   - Bugfix
+   - Add detailed comments and references.
+   - Add support for etype 17 and 18

 ## Usage